Hurence/logisland/getting-started.md

 ```

-> Please note that those streams will created automatically if they do not exists yet.
+> Please note that those kafka topics will created automatically if they do not exists yet.

 ### Inject some Apache logs into LogIsland (outside Docker)
+> Now we're going to work on the host machine, outside log-island Docker container.

 We could setup a logstash or flume agent to load some apache logs into a kafka topic
 but there's a super useful tool in the Kafka ecosystem : [kafkacat](https://github.com/edenhill/kafkacat),
 a `generic command line non-JVM Apache Kafka producer and consumer` which can be easily installed.